 \section{Conclusion}

 In this work, we explore the research question: "Can an in-context image editing model be learned solely from videos?"
 To address this, we propose a learning framework that enables context-aware image generation directly from native videos.
 We introduce a scalable data construction pipeline that transforms videos into contextual multimodal sequences, comprising sparsely sampled frames, textual visual transition descriptions, and segmentation masks of regions of interest.
-To model this multimodal sequence, we design block-causal attention within a DiT and train it using three proxy tasks: next-image prediction, current segmentation prediction, and next-segmentation prediction.
+To model this multimodal sequence, we train a DiT model using three proxy tasks: next-image prediction, current segmentation prediction, and next-segmentation prediction.
 Experimental results demonstrate that our model, trained exclusively on videos, exhibits strong in-context image editing capabilities and achieves state-of-the-art performance on multiple multi-turn image editing benchmarks.
 Additionally, our model showcases emerging abilities such as controllable editing, multi-concept composition, story generation, and multimodal chain-of-thought, highlighting the untapped potential of video data and the effectiveness of our proposed framework.

-\mysubsubsec{Limitations}.
-First, we use T5 to encode text, which restricts the model's ability to comprehend complex instructions and generate nuanced textual outputs.
-Integrating a vision-language model (VLM) into the framework could significantly improve this capability.
-Second, while our framework demonstrates preliminary but promising emerging abilities, these can be further enhanced through supervised fine-tuning (SFT) on high-quality, application-specific datasets.
-Lastly, due to the high cost of querying VLM, we annotated only 10M training samples.
-Expanding both the model size and the dataset scale presents an exciting avenue for future research.